hhuongnt/video_frames_processing/README.md

 # video_frames_processing
-Split video to frames and build from frames to video.
+Split video to frames and from frames to video.

-**Requirements:**
-1. opencv-python
-2. numpy
-3. pipenv

-**How to use:**
-- pipenv install
-- pipenv shell
-- pipenv install